abarax/resume/resume.md

     - This is one of Virgin Australia's major sales channels.
     - Services millions of requests per day.
     - Required in depth technical architecting.
+    - Built using Java web services, Coherence and OSB
-- Took part in the design and development of a connection manager.
+- Took part in the design and development of a connection pooling manager.
     - Built using Java, Coherence and OSB
     - Facilitated the replacement of Virgin Australia's core reservation system.
-    - Became a fully fledged connection pooling manager that saved hundreds of thousands of dollars in transaction costs.
+    - Saved hundreds of thousands of dollars in transaction costs.
+    - Greatly improved the performance of the web service API, increasing user experience.
-- Traveled to Dehli, India to ensure key projects met their deadlines.
+- Traveled to Dehli, India to ensure key projects met their deadlines after timelines began to slip.
+    - Managed the team of developers working for Virgin's offshore partner.
+    - Provided in-depth technical assistance and development expertise.
+    - Successfully delivered this part of the project to meet contractual obligations with external vendors*.

 ***AIDX Project***